Website County of Lake

 - Principles and techniques for working with groups and fostering effective team interaction.

-- Effectively represent the Department of Public Works in contacts with the public, other County staff, and other government agencies.
+- Effectively represent the County’s policies, programs, and services with the public, community organizations, County staff, and other government agencies.

 Licensing and Certifications: